Deduplicate records in HubSpot

 Deduplicate contacts by usertoken

 When a new contact is added to HubSpot through a form submission, HubSpot checks a contact's user token (i.e., hubspotutk cookie) to see if it matches an existing contact.

-For example, if two form submissions come from the same browser and computer, the submissions will be merged into one record because HubSpot will detect the same user token for both submissions.
+- If two form submissions come from the same browser and computer, the submissions will be merged into one record because HubSpot will detect the same user token for both submissions.

-The information from the second form submission will overwrite the information from the first submission because they have the same cookie stored in their browser.
+- The information from the second form submission will overwrite the information from the first submission because they have the same cookie stored in their browser.
 This will happen only if the email address from the second submission doesn't already exist as a contact in HubSpot.

 If you want each form submission from the same browser to create a new contact, enable the Always create new contact for new email setting in your form options.
 This can be useful in specific situations, such as collecting contact details at a trade show on a single device.

-For example, if you import a list of contacts that includes "firstname.lastname@example.org", and an existing contact in your HubSpot account already has the email address "email@example.com", the imported information will be added to that specific contact record.
+- When added via imports, form submissions, or API, if a contact already exists in your account with the same email address, the new contact information will be added to the existing contact record.
+For example, if you import a list of contacts that includes "firstname.lastname@example.org", and an existing contact in your HubSpot account already has the email address "email@example.com", the imported information will be added to that contact record.

-When a new company is added through import, HubSpot looks at the Company domain name property value to deduplicate companies.
-If a company with the same company domain name already exists in your account, the new company information will be added to the existing company record.
+- When added via an import, if a company already exists in your account with the same domain name, the new company information will be added to the existing company record.

-If you do not include this property in your import, each row of your import file will be imported as a new company record.
+- If you do not include the Company domain name property in your import, each row of your import file will be imported as a new company record.

 Please note: companies created through API will not be deduplicated by the Company domain name property.